PrincetonUniversity/hpc_beginning_workshop/04_first_job/README.md

-# HPC Quick Start
+# Running Your First Job on the Cluster

-This quick start guide provides a demonstration of how to transfer files to Adroit and run a job using the Slurm scheduler.
+This page provides a demonstration of how to transfer files to Adroit and run a job using the Slurm scheduler.
 There are examples for both Python and R. To obtain the example materials, run this command in a terminal on your **local machine**:

 ```
 $ git clone https://github.com/PrincetonUniversity/hpc_beginning_workshop